 This standout organization’s mission is to “give foster kids a childhood and a future.”
 Among the myriad of services they provide to youth in the foster care system is an awesome warehouse filled to the brim with new and like-new clothing, shoes, toys, school supplies and books, where the kids can go “shopping” (everything is free) for what they want and need.
 This is a particularly great choice if along with your toy donation, you have a fashion-conscious tween (or toddler for that matter) who has outgrown their stylish brands.
 Psst!
-Take a ride on The DSA Holiday Carousel presented by IKEA through Jan.
-2, 2017 and your $3 suggested donation will support Treehouse.
+Take a ride on The DSA Holiday Carousel through Jan.
+1, 2018 and your $3 suggested donation will support Treehouse.

 2100 24th Ave.
 S., Suite 200

 Seattle, Wa 98144

 Drop-off Hours: Tues.-Fri., 9 a.m.-5 p.m.; Sat., 10 a.m.-2 p.m.